Pranitha-bvd/Telecom_churn_prediction/README.md

 We are group 6.
 This project was performed as a requirement of the course Data Programming.

 The title is "TELECOM CHURN ANALYSIS".
+Here's the link - https://github.com/kamrul28890/DP-Project/blob/main/DP_Project_Final.ipynb

 PROBLEM STATEMENT:
 Telecommunication companies often face problem with customer churn, which is the loss of customers who stop using their services.
 To solve this problem, companies need to identify the customers who are likely to unsubscribe their services and take pre-emptive measures to retain them.
 With the help of various Machine learning models, we can predict the customers who are most likely to churn, based on various factors such as customer usage patterns, payment history, and demographics.